-Investigation Tools - Compliance Root Cause Analysis

-Determine the Root Cause for ALL Compliance Issues/Investigations Using the 5 Whys technique.
+Investigation Tools - Compliance Root Cause Analysis Determine the Root Cause for ALL Compliance Issues/Investigations Using the 5 Whys technique.

 - By repeatedly asking the question "Why" (five is a good rule), you can peel away the layers of symptoms which can lead to the root cause of a problem. - Write down the specific problem.
 Writing the issue helps you formalize the problem and describe it completely.
-It also helps a team focus on the same problem. - Ask Why the problem happens and write the answer down below the problem.
-Continue this step until the team is in agreement that the root cause is identified. - Often the perceived reason for a problem will lead you to another question.
+It also helps a team focus on the same problem.
+Ask Why the problem banners and write the answer down below the problem - Ask Why the problem happens and write the answer down below the problem.
+Continue this step until the teram is in agreement that the root cause is identified.
+Often the perceived reason for a problem will lead you to another guestion. - Often the perceived reason for a problem will lead you to another question.
 Although this technique is called "5 Whys," you may find that you will need to ask the question fewer or more times than five before you find the issue related to a problem.